An Artist's Sacred Space: The Studio

 I know there are some artists who seem to insist on cluttered studios, but I suspect they are missing out on something.
 A studio must be a sacred space where energy can move freely.
 Air, light and sound not to mention the artist’s movements must never be blocked by clutter.
 Friends and collectors should not be horrified but noises and movement under piles of canvasses.
 Rather let them share your studio and the delight you have in creating.

 So if you have a studio take a moment to assess whether it needs a clean out.
-You may removing a few creative blocks together with all the clutter.
+You may also remove a few creative blocks together with all the clutter.
 Have fun!

 It is one of the peculiar parts of human nature.
 The desire to create something as well as the appreciation of art for art's sake.
 No other species does this.
 What makes this even more peculiar is that art is perceived as merely a luxury.
 True when survival is at stake purchasing or creating a painting is not a priority.
 Yet even in the extremes of war the preservation of art was important.
 Important enough for people to risk their lives.
 We saw this in the true story recently shown in the movie Monuments Men.